-- A hazardous waste SAA is used for the accumulation of hazardous wastes such as paints, filters and/or other waste materials that meet the definition of a hazardous waste.
-These items are turned into DLA Disposition Services Fort Knox for disposal. - A universal waste UWCA is used for accumulation of universal waste materials such as fluorescent lamps, lithium or Ni-cad batteries and some items containing mercury, that are turned into DRMS as a recyclable material.
+- ✓ A hazardous waste SAA is used for the accumulation of HW such as paints, filters and/or other waste materials that meet the definition of a HW.
+These items are turned into DLA Disposition Services Fort Knox for disposal. - ✓ A universal waste UWCA is used for accumulation of UW materials such as fluorescent lamps, lithium or Ni-cad batteries, and some items containing mercury, that are turned into DRMS as a recyclable material.